 Learning the AMA Guides®

 To evaluate impairment, you must know how to use the AMA Guides correctly.
 It is challenging to achieve this learning by simply reading the book.
-High-quality virtual learning experiences are the best and most cost-effective way to master the Guides. eMedicoLegal provides the resources that will empower you to succeed.
+High-quality virtual learning experiences are the best and most cost-effective way to master the Guides.

 Certified Impairment Rater